-You see, the course in life that you pursue, you have to know is according to the will of God.
-I remember shortly after being baptized, and news of that getting back to my parents...
-My father was very broad-minded, but my mom was a Baptist with all that that implied.
-And, you know, she was sincerely convinced that this was a horrible mistake.
-But my father joined with her in letting me know of their disapproval of my becoming a Latter-day Saint, telling me, among other things, that he would not want 10% of everything he'd worked for in life to go to the Mormon Church, as a consequence of which I could expect to receive nothing as an inheritance from him.
-I had a lot of friends that I grew up with; and although Mormons are in Idaho, and there was, in fact, an infestation in Mountain Home where I grew up...
+The course in life that you pursue has to be according to the will of God.
+I remember shortly after being baptized, and the news of that getting back to my parents.
+My father was very broad-minded, but my mom was a Baptist with all that implies.
+She was sincerely convinced that this was a horrible mistake.
+My father joined with her in letting me know of their disapproval at my becoming a Latter-day Saint by telling me among other things, that he would not want 10% of everything he'd worked for in life to go to the Mormon Church.
+As a consequence of which, I could expect to receive nothing as an inheritance from him.
+I had a lot of friends that I grew up with, and although Mormons are in Idaho, and there was in fact, an infestation in Mountain Home where I grew up.
 The Mormons in Mountain Home were so tentative about their position that they didn't even have a baptismal font in the Mountain Home chapel.
-Now, they've since expanded it into a Stake Center, and I'm told that there is now an actual font in the Mountain Home Stake Center.
-But when I was a kid there wasn't one, and for good reason, because conversions were just unheard of.
+Now they've since expanded into a Stake Center, and I'm told that there is now an actual font in the Mountain Home Stake Center.
+But when I was a kid, there wasn't one, and for good reason; because conversions were just unheard of.

-My future father-in-law, my wife's dad, was a missionary in Mountain Home, Idaho, while I was a kid growing up.
-And he undoubtedly was one of the many guys that tracked into our house and got verbally abused by my mom and sent off the porch, 'cause they only lived around the other side of the block.
+My future father-in-law, my wife's dad, was a missionary in Mountain Home, Idaho when I was a kid growing up.
+And he undoubtedly was one of the many guys that tracked into our house and got verbally abused by my mom and sent off the porch.
+They lived just around the side of the block.
 That's where the missionary house was back then.
-But as I counted the cost of becoming a Mormon, in effect, I was giving up all I ever knew, all the friends I ever had, my own family.
-I counted the cost, and I became a Latter-day Saint, in any event.
+But as I counted the cost of becoming a Mormon, in effect, I was giving up all I ever knew, all the friends I ever had, my own family, I counted the cost, and I became a Latter-day Saint in any event.
 What is really strange about the Lord's way of reckoning these things is that I've recently had to count the cost again.
-And then, all of those friends that I had now are plagued with yet another dilemma.
-And yet the Lord always accounts those trades for His purposes because He's trying to save the individual.
+And then all those friends that I had now are plagued with yet another dilemma.
+Yet the Lord always accounts those trades for his purposes, because He's trying to save the individual.
 He's trying to save each one of us as individuals.
-And I don't care what the cost is that you count up.
+I don't care what the cost is.
 Knowledge of God is worth whatever price you pay, no matter when, no matter what, no matter how often.
-If He takes away your family and He gives you a new family, and then He takes that family away again, it is a small price to pay.
-God will ask of you whatever He will ask of you.
-The only thing I can say is no price you pay, while tabernacled here, is so great that you should withhold it from the altar.
+If He takes away your family, and gives you a new family, and then He takes that family away again, it is a small price to pay.
+God will ask of you, whatever he will ask of you.
+The only thing I can say is that no price you pay while tabernacled here is so great that you should withhold it from the altar.
 Give what He asks.
-Because it's only by giving what He asks of you that you can have faith in Him unto life and salvation.

-You have to know-this is verse 2 of Lecture 6-you have to have An actual knowledge...that the course of life which he pursues is according to the will of God, is essentially necessary to enable him to have that confidence in God without which no person can obtain eternal life (Lectures on Faith 6:2).
+Because it is only by giving what he asks of you, that you can have faith in him unto life and salvation.
+You have to know, this is verse 2 of Lecture 6, you have to have: "An actual knowledge to any person, that the course of life which he pursues is according to the will of God, is essentially necessary to enable him to have that confidence in God without which no person can obtain eternal life."